seedstack/jdbc-addon/index.md

         }
     }

+{{% callout info %}}
-Any interaction with this connection will have to be realized inside a **transaction**.
+As seen in the example above, any interaction with this connection have to be done inside a **transaction**.
 Refer to the [transaction support documentation](/docs/seed/manual/transactions) for more detail.
-Below is an example using the annotation-based transaction demarcation (notice the data source name in `@Jdbc` annotation).

-    public class MyService {

-        @Inject
-        private MyRepository myRepository;

-        @Transactional
-        @Jdbc("datasource1")
-        public void doSomethingRelational() {
-            myRepository.updateStuff(1, "bar");
-        }
-    }

-{{% callout info %}}
-Note that the `@Jdbc` annotation is optional if you have only one type of transactional resources in your application AND if you only have one datasource.
-If you happen to be in this situation, we still recommend to explicitly specify the annotation to avoid doing so when the project evolves down the road.
 {{% /callout %}}

-# DataSource providers
+# Data source providers

+## Built-in providers

-When using a non JNDI datasource, we recommend the use of pooled datasource through a DataSourceProvider defined in the configuration.
-Three DataSource providers are currently supported out-of-the-box:
+When using a non JNDI data source, we recommend the use of pooled datasource through a DataSourceProvider defined in the configuration.
+Four data source providers can be specified in the `provider` property:

 * [HikariCP](http://brettwooldridge.github.io/HikariCP/) with `HikariDataSourceProvider`
 * [Commons DBCP](http://commons.apache.org/proper/commons-dbcp/) with `DbcpDataSourceProvider`
 * [C3P0](http://www.mchange.com/projects/c3p0/) with `C3p0DataSourceProvider`
+* A test-only plain data source provider with `PlainDataSourceProvider`. **Do not use in production**.

+## Custom providers

-We also provide a test oriented DataSource that gives connection directly from the driver.
-Use `PlainDataSourceProvider` or do not specify a provider.
-In case you want to use another data source, you can create your own `DataSourceProvider` by implementing the {{< java "org.seedstack.jdbc.spi.DataSourceProvider" >}} interface:
+In the case you want to use another data source provider, you can create your own `DataSourceProvider` by implementing the {{< java "org.seedstack.jdbc.spi.DataSourceProvider" >}} interface:

     public class SomeDataSourceProvider implements DataSourceProvider {